SharePoint/sp-dev-docs/docs/business-apps/power-apps/get-started/create-your-first-custom-form.md

     The version of the custom form that appears in SharePoint is the most recently published version.

 1. In SharePoint, verify the intended functionality of your app.

-## Next steps

-Congratulations on creating your custom form.

-In the next topic, we will create a standalone app using data from a SharePoint list.